mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 Now lets go back to the directory you were just in previously!
 How do you go back one directory?
 That's your exercise!

 **Exercise:**

 6. Write a command that changes directories to your parent directory.

-If you haven't run that command yet, you should do so.
-You are now in the parent directory for `CS100`.
+If you haven't run that command yet, you should do so. **Do not move on unil you do so.** You are now in the parent directory for `CS100`.
 Type `pwd` and you will see something along the lines of...
 ```
 home/csmajs/<your username>
 ```